Quick Start

 Section titled “Next Steps”- Channel Setup — Connect to Discord, Telegram, voice, and agent-to-agent messaging

-- Provider Setup — Configure Anthropic, xAI, Google, Ollama, and llama-server providers
+- Provider Setup — Configure Anthropic, xAI, Google, Ollama, vLLM, llama-server, and claude-cli

 - Configuration Reference — Every config option explained